 d) To develop & maintain a good relation & co-operation between all Members.

-e) To enrich the activities of the office of the consuls for building the countries images.
+e) To enrich the activities of the office of the consuls for building the country’s image.

-f) To publish journals, magazines and other publications about latest information related to consular relations.
+f) To publish journals, magazines, and other publications about the latest information related to consular relations.

-h) To convene, when necessary, conferences, seminar, workshop and round table discussion at such time and at such places as may be determined.
+h) To convene, when necessary, conferences, seminars, workshops, and round table discussions at such time and at such places as may be determined.

 i) To do all such other things as may be conductive to the business or incidental or conducive to the attainment of the above objects of the Forum or any of them.

 j) To subscribe to, or become a member of, The Federations Internationale des Corps et Associations Consulaires (FICAC) and procure and communication with any incorporated organization such information as may be likely to forward the objects of the Association.